On Aug, 7 2020

 The marketing automation provided by Active Campaign makes it easy for e-merchants to run their online store, taking care of simple tasks and saving time and effort while also ensuring that e-merchants chase up potential customers at the moment they’re closest to making a sale.

-Similarly to Klaviyo, Active Campaign offers email and SMS, however, it falls short of true multi-channel marketing as you can’t combine SMS and email in the one campaign to use the channels in a complementary way.
+Similarly to Klaviyo, Active Campaign offers email and SMS, however, it falls short of true multi-channel marketing as you can’t combine SMS and email in one campaign to use the channels in a complementary way.

 Active Campaign’s pricing model takes two key factors into account: the number of contacts and features available.